Installomator/Installomator/utils/README.md

 # How to assemble Installomator.sh

 Since the Installomator.sh script has grown to over 3000 lines, its management on git has become very unwieldy.
-The single file with all the logic and the data required to download and install the applications creates constant merge conflicts which add to the workflow on the repo admins.
+The single file with all the logic and the data required to download and install the applications creates constant merge conflicts which add to the workload of the repo admins, especially when part of the team is working on the logic of the script while we still get PRs to add labels.

 Because of that we have split the main script into multiple files which are easier to manage.
 Having multiple files results in less merge conflicts.